babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

-# How ton configure Pull Assigners for Babylon repos
+# How to configure Pull Assigners for Babylon repos

 ## Introduction